Ashton Gibbs: International career

+Coaching career

+After his playing career ended, Gibbs turned to coaching.
+In 2022 he was named an assistant for the College Park Skyhawks of the NBA G League.
+In 2025, he moved to the Capital City Go-Go in a similar role.

 Personal

 Gibbs is the son of Temple and Jacqueline Gibbs, and has two younger brothers, T. J. and Sterling, who both also played basketball for Seton Hall Prep.
 Sterling played collegiately at Texas, Seton Hall, and Connecticut and T.J. played collegiately for Notre Dame.
 His father played football at Temple University.